wjma90/google-drive-upload/CONTRIBUTING.md

 }
 ```

-- For additing new standalone functions, use utils.sh, maintain alphabetical order.
+- For additing new standalone functions, use common-utils.sh and drive-utils.sh, maintain alphabetical order.
-- For using a function in install.sh, add to it directly and also utils.sh.
+- For using a function in install.sh, add to it directly.

 #### Documentation